 The bigger picture - cause for hope

-Finally, it is worth noting that, although lower skilled jobs may be automated, there is also the possibility that highly skilled individuals could lose out as machines allow lower skilled workers to do their job cheaper.
+Finally, it is worth noting that, although lower skilled roles may be automated, there is also the possibility that highly skilled individuals could lose out as machines allow lower skilled individuals to do their job cheaper.
 Whichever way we look at it, there will be sizable changes to the employment landscape, and the evolution may be rough at times.
 It is up to societies to educate themselves; and for governments to encourage that education, to provide retraining, and to do what they can to protect those who initially lose out.

-Instead of fear, let us begin to think about how we can use machine specializations to free humans of inhuman labor, and to create global knowledge banks: the global “superminds” that can help society achieve a more prosperous future.
 Superminds are already at work to tackle depression in the creation of CareNet, which uses AI to interpret social media usage -- among other variables -- to detect depression, and propose corresponding solutions or treatments.
-Given the complex emotional, mental, and spiritual nature of an illness such as depression, it would be presumptive to say these technologies decisively “work” or improve people’s lives.
-However, under the correct stewardship, and when tasked to augment rather than replace human wisdom, these technologies could support a greater number of individuals.
+Given the complex emotional, mental, and spiritual nature of an illness such as depression, it would be presumptive to say these tools decisively “work” or improve people’s lives.
+However, under the correct stewardship, and when tasked to augment rather than replace human wisdom, these innovations could support a greater number of individuals.

 Legal Disclaimer